How the Doobie Brothers Got the Best of Both Worlds on ‘Takin’ It to the Streets’

 In retrospect, McDonald slaying Templeman with “Takin’ It to the Streets” was one of the more fortuitous moments in the Doobie Brothers’ long history — one that found them at a crossroads that could have gone in any number of more unpleasant directions.
 “Necessity is the mother of invention.
 We didn’t have a choice in the matter,” said Simmons.
 “We needed to explore, we needed to cover some new territory because we didn’t have Tom to pick up the slack, so we had to pick up our own slack.”

 That easy motion carried over to the rest of the sessions as well.
-As Simmons recalls, the arrangements came together quickly, with the band playing live the bulk of the time and only minimal overdubs added.
+As Simmons recalls, the arrangements flowed easily, with the band playing live the bulk of the time and only minimal overdubs added.
 “Everything is basically the band,” he told UCR.
 “Everything was pretty streamlined on that record.
 Trying to keep things fresh.
 We didn’t beat ourselves up or overthink things too much.”

-It all came together on the group’s sixth studio album, titled Takin’ It to the Streets and released March 19, 1976.
+It all came together on Takin’ It to the Streets, released March 19, 1976.
 Another platinum success and their fourth consecutive Top 10 effort, it added a pair of Top 40 singles to their growing collection — the No. 13 title track and another McDonald composition, “It Keeps You Runnin’,” which hit No. 37.
 Yet to Simmons’ lasting bemusement, McDonald’s tenure with the band — which also produced the Grammy-winning smash Minute by Minute two years later — proved divisive among fans who missed the Doobies’ old sound.

 “Some people like the guitar band, some people like the keyboards and the band with Mike.
 But looking at both audiences, they recognize that it’s good quality singing and playing and writing, either way,” Simmons pointed out.
 “Usually that’s the way.
 Like Crosby, Stills & Nash, who do you like the best?
 Well, I was a Stephen Stills guy, but now I’m more of a David Crosby guy — but I like Graham Nash‘s stuff, too.
 You gravitate towards a certain guy.
 I like Steve Stills, because he was a great guitar player and more of a folky guy and that’s kind of me.
 After a while, I’d see David Crosby the same way.”